sas229/geocam/docs/source/autoapi/geocam/controller/index.rst

 .. autoapi-nested-parse::

+   :Name: controller
-   This module is used for control of the rigs
+   :Description: This module is used for control of the rigs
+   :Date: 2023-05-03
+   :Version: 0.0.1
+   :Author(s): Hilario Greggi, Sam Stanier, Zewen Wang, Wenhan Du, Barry Lehane